pydio/pydio-doc-admin-guide/1_installation_guides/05_cells_install.md

 ## Installation process

 1. [ED] **Enterprise License key**: put the license key here.
-Please refer to the [Enterprise Edition Requirements guide] (en/docs/cells/v1/enterprise-edition-requirements) to get one if necessary.
+Please refer to the [Enterprise Edition Requirements guide](en/docs/cells/v1/enterprise-edition-requirements) to get one if necessary.
-1. **Database connection**: database connection parameters.
+2. **Database connection**: database connection parameters.
 DB user must have `ALL PRIVILEGES` granted on the corresponding database.
-1. **Admin User**: Cells' admin user informations.
+3. **Admin User**: Cells' admin user information.
-1. **Advanced Settings**: you might change here the ports that are used internally by the various services when communication over the bind URL.
+4. **Advanced Settings**: you might change here the ports that are used internally by the various services when communication over the bind URL.
 Default used ports are non invasive, so you probably can skip this part.
-1. **Apply Installation**: you are done.
+5. **Apply Installation**: you are done.
 A progress bar appears while the parameters are applied.
     - if you are using the web-based installer, the page reloads automatically when ready.
 Don't quit this page or press anything.
     - if you are using the CLI installer, you can stop and restart the app once you have seen the success message.